xmos/lib_xud/README.rst

 Known Issues
 ............

-  * Operation on xCORE-AI devices only supported at 700MHz
+  * Operation on XS3 based devices only supported at 700MHz
+  * SOF tokens are not CRC checked on XS3 based devices (see tests/test_sof_badcrc)

 Typical Resource Usage